Footscray

 Footscray has seen below average employment performance when compared to national benchmarks

-Accommodation & food services have particularly notable concentration with employment levels at 1.5 times the regional average.
-Construction has limited presence with 5.0% employment compared to 9.7% regionally.
-The ratio of workers to residents was 0.9 as at the Census, indicating substantial local employment opportunities.
+The area has a notable concentration in accommodation & food services with employment levels at 1.5 times the regional average.
+However, construction has limited presence with 5.0% employment compared to the regional average of 9.7%.
+There were 0.9 workers per resident as at the Census, indicating substantial local employment opportunities.
 Over the 12 months to September 2025, employment increased by 5.3%, while labour force increased by 6.0%, causing the unemployment rate to rise by 0.6 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Footscray's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes and not accounting for localised population projections.
+In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Footscray's employment mix, local employment should increase by 6.8% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment